matteron/Haipa/README.md

 However, if you look closer, you'll probably notice that the actual, legible Haipa code produces equivalent HTML in half the lines.
 It adds up.

-Also, I'd argue Haipa code reads easier (at least for me).
+I find that writing Haipa is quicker and reads easier with large documents (at least for me), even if it does seem a bit messy at first.

 If you want a bigger example, my personal site is now using Haipa as a static site template.
 You can find that [here](https://github.com/matteron/mattia.id/blob/master/src/template/template.js).